fontsource/fontsource/registry/README.md

 registry language requirements using the cmap shared by every source face.
-Reviewed corrections in `data/family-overrides.json` are applied after provider generation when character coverage alone would produce misleading language claims or an upstream specialist font has no useful specimen text.
+Reviewed corrections in `data/family-overrides.json` are applied after provider generation when character coverage alone would produce misleading language claims or a specialist font has no useful specimen text.

 The [registry archive workflow](../.github/workflows/registry-archive.yml) runs after registry data changes.
 It copies the exact registry files and every